 Nonstrategic Nuclear Weapons.
-In 1991, the United States and Soviet Union both announced that they were withdrawing most of their deployed nonstrategic nuclear weapons and placing them in central storage areas.
-Each side adopted these measures unilaterally, without formal negotiations and without a formal verification regime.
+In 1991, the United States and Soviet Union each announced the withdrawal of most of their deployed nonstrategic nuclear weapons.
 The United States and Russia have periodically exchanged information updating the status of the withdrawals and assuring the other side that the remaining weapons are in safe and secure storage areas.
-During their summit meeting in Helsinki in March 1997, Presidents Clinton and Yeltsin agreed that the two sides would explore possible arms control measures relating to tactical nuclear weapons and warheads removed from strategic nuclear weapons during the proposed START III negotiations (which will not begin until START II enters into force).
-These initiatives could include transparency measures and confidence-building measures, along with reciprocal inspections and monitoring at storage and dismantlement facilities.
+During their summit meeting in Helsinki in March 1997, Presidents Clinton and Yeltsin agreed to explore possible arms control measures relating to tactical nuclear weapons and warheads removed from strategic nuclear weapons during the proposed START III negotiations, but these talks did not materialize.

-The United States would like further restrictions on Russian tactical nuclear weapons both because it believes these might pose a proliferation risk and because Russia has a far greater number of these weapons than does the United States.
+Some in the United States would like further restrictions on Russian tactical nuclear weapons both because they believe these might pose a proliferation risk and because Russia has a far greater number of these weapons than does the United States.
 Russia has resisted formal limits.
-However, in late April 1998, officials from NATO and Russia exchanged information about their nonstrategic nuclear weapons.
+In late April 1998, officials from NATO and Russia exchanged information about their nonstrategic nuclear weapons.
 This effort was designed not only to ease Russia's concerns about NATO's nuclear weapons, but also to provide NATO with information about the thousands of tactical nuclear weapons still in service in Russia.

 Agreement on the Disposition of Weapons-grade Plutonium.
 In Sept.
 1998, Presidents Clinton and Yeltsin agreed that each nation would convert 50 metric tons of weapons-grade plutonium to a form that could not be returned to nuclear weapons.
 Clinton Administration officials estimated that this amount was approximately half of the U.S. stockpile and perhaps 25% of Russia's stockpile.
 The agreement highlighted two means for converting the plutonium - the parties could either convert it to fuel for nuclear power reactors or mix it with other nuclear wastes and dispose of it in a way the would preclude its use in nuclear weapons.
 This agreement is designed to ease concerns about the possible theft or diversion of weapons-grade plutonium by nations or others seeking to develop their own nuclear weapons.
 However, the Clinton Administration emphasized that this effort could cost hundreds of millions of dollars, and it called on other nations to help Russia implement the program.
 Congress allocated \$200 million for this program in the Omnibus Appropriations Act passed at the end of the 105th Congress.
 The Clinton Administration had planned to request \$400 million for this program in FY2002, but the Bush Administration has indicated that funding would remain at around \$200 billion.
+After its review of U.S. nonproliferation programs with Russia, the Bush Administration indicated that it would seek an alternative plan, that would be less costly and less complex, to address concerns with Russia's stockpile of weapons-grade plutonium.